firebuild/firebuild-infra/perftest/graph/README_SETUP.txt

 `grafana_dashboard.json` from a simple jinja template.

 During the initial setup, click on "Home" near the upper left corner.
-During a subsequent config update, click on "FireBuild Dashboard" near the upper left corner.
+During a subsequent config update, click on "Firebuild Dashboard" near the upper left corner.

 Click on "Import dashboard" in the right column.
 Upload